msa200/RKE2-Airgap-Upgrade/README.md

-# RKE2 Upstream Cluster Upgrade Automation Script
+# RKE2 Cluster Upgrade Automation Script ( For Airgap Environment)

 ## Overview

-This script automates the process of upgrading an RKE2 upstream cluster node by node.
+This script automates the process of upgrading an RKE2 in airgap environment cluster node by node.
 This is particularly helpful as the manual upgrade process can be time-consuming, especially for large clusters.

 ## Usage